 Since the farm layout consists of a single row of turbines, there are only sectors of wind directions in which the measured turbine is in wake: around 95° and 275°.
-In Figures 8-9, the measured fatigue loads (based on 10 min time-series) are compared to the LUT predictions for different wind speeds.
+In Figures 8-9, the measured loads are compared to the LUT predictions for different 15 wind speeds.
 The blade root out-of-plane loads (left plots in the figures) and tower bottom fore-aft loads (right plots) are given.
 The grey dots in the plots represent the raw (filtered and normalized) measurements, while the red solid lines give the binned averages of these data points.
 The solid black lines depict the normalized LUT load predictions.